hgosansn/hgosansn/README.md

-Here lies the proud owner of unfinished projects
-- An empty domain at https://hsanson.com/
+Here lies the proud owner of ever unfinished projects An empty domain at https://hsanson.com/ been following the guidelines to make a https://perfectmotherfuckingwebsite.com/ And honestly it just works
-- And many more to come

 <!--
 **hgosansn/hgosansn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.